judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ## WebVR

-Although this extension exposes a "proprietary" JavaScript API, there is a proposal for a [Web based Virtual Reality API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API).
-[In a different repository](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR), there is an attempt to provide the WebVR API using the extension underneath.
-Because of Crosswalk extension nature, I haven't been able to automatically inject the WebVR API so you will need to include the JS file in your project in order to be able to use it.
-I would be more than happy to get suggestions on how to solve this issue and inject the API automatically.
-It seems that Crosswalk extensions inject only when the extension instance object is referenced at least once (lazy loading).
+Although this extension exposes a "proprietary" JavaScript API, there is [a WebVR API polyfill](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR) that is automatically injected in the test example included in this repository.
+You can also include the script file directly in your web app before any other script (if you are creating your own android apps/projects).
+Please, check the [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR) repository for more information about the WebVR API polyfill.

 ## Related Projects